Children's Mental Health and Addictions Workers

-Nodin CFI was funded to employ and supervise a selected amount (14) community-based children and youth Mental Health and Addiction Workers.
+Nodin Mental Health Services was funded to employ and supervise a selected amount (14) community-based children and youth Mental Health and Addiction Workers.
 The funding supported the hiring of workers to be placed in the high needs First Nation communities served by SLFNHA.
-The supervisors are based in the Nodin CFI office in Sioux Lookout, Ontario.
+The supervisors are based in the Nodin office in Sioux Lookout, Ontario.
 Communities include:

 - Fort Hope